-Accepting Files through online form is one of the most practical ways to automate your workflow.
-With MightyForms you can limit the size of the file, make sure it's certain type and all your file submissions go straight to your Google Drive or Dropbox cloud via native integration.
+Accepting Files through an online form is one of the most practical ways to automate your workflow.
+With MightyForms you can limit the size of the file, make sure it's a certain type and all your file submissions go straight to your Google Drive or Dropbox cloud via native integration.

 Here's how you can create this workflow: